PEOPLE OPS PLAYBOOK

 1 = Needs Strong Improvement

-Quantitative data (like the above) can be very useful for understanding performance trends over time and across different departments.
-But qualitative data is also a must for leadership performance reviews.
-Qualitative data comes from open-ended questions and provides a deeper insight into performance.
+Quantitative data like the above can be very useful for understanding performance trends over time and across different departments.
+However, qualitative data is also a must for leadership performance reviews, which comes from open-ended questions and provides a deeper insight into performance.

 We recommend using “what” questions to gather qualitative data during your performance reviews.
 For example: What should [employee] keep doing?
 What should they change?

-3. Decide who will be involved in the review
+3. Get specific about the stakeholders involved in the review

-To get the most valuable information from a review, you should ideally use a 360° review process.
-This means feedback will be coming from more than one person — it may come from board members, other managers, direct reports, and via self-assessment.
+To get the most valuable information from a performance evaluation, you should ideally use a 360° review process to enable you to collect feedback from more than one person, like board members, other managers, and direct reports.

-By using a 360° process, you’ll be able to get a more in-depth picture of leadership performance.
+Best of all, by using a 360° process, you’ll be able to get a more in-depth picture of leadership performance across your company and learn how team members across the organization feel about leadership’s current impact.

 4. Determine how often reviews should take place

-Frequent performance reviews help reviewers avoid “digging up the past” or setting long-term goals that will inevitably be forgotten by the following year.
+Frequent performance reviews help reviewers avoid “digging up the past” or setting long-term goals that’ll inevitably be forgotten by the following year.
 Instead, employees and leaders can receive time-sensitive feedback and quickly act on it.

 5. Gather relevant data

 Once you’ve put together a plan for your review process, it’s time to kickstart these reviews.
-During each leadership performance review, you’ll need to gather feedback from employees, managers, peers, and via self-assessment.
+During each leadership evaluation, you’ll need to gather feedback from employees, managers, peers, and via self-assessment.

 You’ll want to make sure this information is kept in one place, clearly recorded, and that reviews are conducted regularly.
 Keeping performance reviews on record is very important for legal accountability and company culture.

-A platform like Leapsome can help you organize your entire performance reviews process — from setting up the questions and respondents to analyzing performance changes in different areas over time.
+A platform like Leapsome Reviews can help you organize your entire leadership evaluation process — from setting up the questions and respondents to analyzing performance changes in different areas over time.
 With visibility over the whole process in one digital tool, you’ll be able to keep tabs on what’s happening, increase peer participation, and quickly pinpoint any problems and areas for development.

 6. Analyze the data